z3tt/Z3tt/content/post/2019-12-24-merry-white-christmas.md

 date: "2019-12-24"
 image: img/banner/snowmountains_RichardStrozynski.jpg
 layout: post
-description: "To the end of the year, I explored the history of snow and white Christmas in Berlin.
+description: "At the end of the year, I explore the history of snow cover and white Christmas in Berlin.
 I wish you a merry Christmas and wonderful holidays 2019!"
 tags:
     - DataViz
     - R